TwintailsIndustries/twintails-website/content/privacy.md

 ### I. Information about us as controllers of your data {.section-heading}

-The party responsible for this website (the "controller") for purposes of data protection law is:
+The party responsible for this website (the "controller") for purposes of data protection law is:\
-Sample company/entrepreneur
-Any street 1
-12345 Anytown
-Germany
+André Eggmann\
+Kleinlellenfeld 22\
+91722 Arberg

-Email: muster@mustermail.xy
+Email: hello(at)twintails.art

 ### II.
 The rights of users and data subjects {.section-heading}